Geared for publishers, advertisers, and ad tech vendors, this article aims to explain the EU General Data Protection Regulation (GDPR).

 At its core, the GDPR follows two main principles:

 The GDPR enables EU citizens, not online vendors, to have the final say on how their data will be used.
 Thus, consumer consent is required for PII collection, sharing, and usage.
 The GDPR also introduces the idea of "data rights", whereby individuals have the right to see, edit, and delete data a 3rd-party has on them.

 The GDPR imposes tighter restrictions on how companies handle PII.
 This includes limiting what they collect, adding better security protocols, hiring Data Protection Officers, having data breach notification plans, and more.

-The first point will greatly impact the ad tech industry, as much of advertising relies on programmatic behavioral targeting using customer data (such as retargeting, cookie matching, mobile ID targeting, frequency capping, etc).
-It's likely the GDPR will negatively impact, if not cripple, many common advertising practices.
+The first point impacts the ad tech industry, as much of advertising relies on programmatic behavioral targeting using customer data (such as retargeting, cookie matching, mobile ID targeting, frequency capping, etc).

 It's important to note that if illegal data is used for ad targeting, then all parties could be liable: the publisher who shares the data, the exchange that accepts it, the DMP that sells it, and the advertiser that uses it.